lorisleiva/blog-2019-vuepress/articles/20200510 Why I wrote Laravel Actions/index.md

 ```

 ## Conclusion
 Laravel Actions has been released almost exactly one year ago and I’m so excited to have finally released it as a version 1.0.
-I hope this article helped understanding the rationales behind this package and I’m looking forward to get more feedback from the community which has already been instrumental during this entire year.
+I hope this article helps understanding the rationales behind this package and I’m looking forward to getting more feedback from the community which has already been instrumental during this entire year.

 <GithubButton url="https://github.com/lorisleiva/laravel-actions" title="Laravel Actions on GitHub"></GithubButton>